 Now that we’re entering a new post-COVID era, nonprofit leaders need to think about what virtual fundraising will look like in the future.

-In our 2020 Navigating the Unknown Report, we found that over 50% of nonprofits pivoted to virtual events last year.
-Additionally, as vaccines are being distributed and many parts of the world are on their way back to “normal,” almost 70% of nonprofits are planning to incorporate virtual elements into their events in some way, whether that’s with hybrid events, virtual-only events, or a combination of all of them.
+In our 2020 Navigating the Unknown Report, we found that over 50% of nonprofits pivoted to virtual events.
+Additionally, as the world works our way back to “normal,” almost 70% of nonprofits are planning to incorporate virtual elements into their events in some way, whether that’s with hybrid events, virtual-only events, or a combination of all of them.

 It looks like virtual fundraising is here to stay!
 And, we know a lot more about how to host virtual events and engage an online audience than we did last year.